-Anxiety can come in many different forms, from day to day low level stress and tension through to extreme panic.
-It’s important to remember that anxiety is a normal human emotion which is an automatic response to perceived threats around us, and is in-built to keep us safe.
-In prehistoric times, when we lead much simpler lives, anxiety, also known as our fight or flight response was our safety mechanism to stop us being eaten by a prowling tiger – in modern times we still have the same in built mechanism even though we now live very different lives to our ancestors.
+Anxiety can come in many different forms, from day to day low-level stress and tension through to extreme panic.
+It’s important to remember that anxiety is a normal human emotion that is an automatic response to perceived threats around us and is in-built to keep us safe.
+In prehistoric times, when we lead much simpler lives, anxiety, also known as our fight or flight response was our safety mechanism to stop us from being eaten by a prowling tiger – in modern times we still have the same inbuilt mechanism even though we now live very different lives to our ancestors.
 When our fight or flight response is triggered – say when we experience a traumatic incident, it takes roughly 72hours for our hormone levels to return back to normal.
 Anxiety itself is not problematic- the problem is an anxiety disorder, which is when our fight or flight response is triggered when no danger is present.

 Panic attacks and phobias are common symptoms that stem from feeling anxious – in this module we will not look at either in detail, but there are links to more specific support in the ‘useful links’ section should you need it.

 Below are some of the common symptoms of anxiety take some time to read through each and rate how often you experience them (1=not at all; 2= not often; 3= sometimes; 4=often; 5= all of the time)

 - Tense muscles can cause headaches or pain in our neck, shoulders or back.